Asset Lifecycle Management Process: Optimizing Your IT Strategy

 How does a CMDB support the asset lifecycle management process?

-A CMDB is the single source of truth for asset data across the lifecycle.
-Every configuration item (CI), from a laptop to a cloud instance, gets a record that tracks its status, relationships, and history.
-When the CMDB stays current through automated discovery, lifecycle decisions rely on routine maintenance real proactive maintenance, key stages, and data rather than stale spreadsheets.
+A CMDB is the single record for asset data across the lifecycle.
+Every CI, from a laptop to a cloud instance, has a record tracking its status, relationships, and history.
+When the CMDB stays current through high-frequency discovery cycles, lifecycle decisions rely on real data rather than stale spreadsheets.
+ViVID™ service map data enriches each CI record with dependency context so change and retirement decisions account for downstream impact.